GospelTrust/kairos-th-513/docs/content/_week-03/session-07.md

 b.
 Despite this difference, those who categorically accuse Arminianism of humanism should know how similar Calvinism and Arminianism are, at least at the outset.
 In fact, it was Arminius who made the following statement:

- “That God, by an eternal and unchangeable purpose in Jesus Christ his son, before the foundation of the world were laid, determined to save, out of the human race which had fallen into sin, in Christ, for Christ's sake and through Christ, those who through the grace of the Holy Spirit shall believe on the same his Son. . . .”
+ “That God, by an eternal and unchangeable purpose in Jesus Christ his son, before the foundation of the world were laid, determined to save, out of the human race which had fallen into sin, in Christ, for Christ's sake and through Christ, those who through the grace of the Holy Spirit shall believe on the same his Son….”

 2. Supporting passages for Arminianism.